 What does "Cash Out" mean?

-Cash Out lets you settle an unsettled bet early, for a current value offered by the bookmaker.
-If your bet is currently winning (an acca with four of five legs already settled, say), Cash Out locks in a guaranteed profit smaller than the full potential win.
-If your bet is losing, Cash Out returns part of the stake.
-Partial Cash Out, offered on eligible bets, lets you take out a portion of the value while leaving the rest of the stake running.
-The Cash Out value always includes a margin in the bookmaker's favour, so over time it costs more than holding the bet to the end.
-For managing in-play variance, it's still a useful tool.
+Bet currently winning (an acca with four of five legs already settled, say)?
+Cash Out locks in a guaranteed profit smaller than the full potential win.
+Bet losing?
+Cash Out returns part of the stake.
+Partial Cash Out, offered on eligible bets, lets you take out a portion of the value while leaving the rest running.

 What is a lay bet?

-A lay bet is a bet placed against something happening; you're effectively taking the bookmaker's side of the trade.
-If you lay a horse at 5/1, you're betting the horse will not win.
-If it doesn't win, you collect the other punter's stake; if it does, you pay out at 5/1.
+Lay a horse at 5/1 and you're betting it won't win.
+If it doesn't, you collect the other punter's stake.
+If it does, you pay out at 5/1.
 Laying is only available on betting exchanges (Betfair being the largest in the UK), not on standard sportsbooks.
-Lay betting opens strategies that simply aren't available with traditional bookmakers.
-Trading out of positions in-play, hedging accumulators, and structured matched-betting approaches all depend on access to a lay market.

 Markets